ABlandford/Capstone-Music-Website-Austin-Blandford-/README.md

 # Music Hub
 My second attempt at Capstone with a music website that comes with many options and features.
 From learning tabs for guitar to finding lyrics for a song!
 I used a multitude of technologies for the full stack of this website.
 All of them had a core piece in the stack and provided a clean experience for a user when using my website, which I dubbed Music Hub.

+## How to Run

+For anybody that would like to download the code for my website and test out the features, then you are more than free to do so.
+For anybody that needs some instruction on how to run my project, this section will detail the steps needed to get Music Hub up and running on your local machine.

+**Step 1: Get the Code**

+If you know how to navigate Github, then you should be able to figure out how to get my code.
+However, I'll note that getting my code is easiest by downloading the zip file.
+To do this, you want to make sure you are in the **"<>Code"** section of this Github respository.
+If you are in the right spot, there should be a large green button that says

 ## The Stack

 ### Front-End